brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

 I got a [Sperax desk treadmill](https://www.amazon.com/dp/B0DFM5VSWF?th=1&linkCode=ll1&tag=brikis98-20&linkId=305a526ea9a5557f5fcb655daff35f1a&language=en_US&ref_=as_li_ss_tl) for the one year I was at the IAS.
 It was very light and easy to move, comfortable for walking, and inexpensive.
-However, the motor blew out after just a couple of months.
+However, the motor died after just a couple of months.
 Fortunately, Amazon gave me a refund, which I used to buy the following treadmill as a replacement.

 {% include figure.html path="blog/desk-treadmill/sienfix.jpg" caption="Sienfix" url="https://www.amazon.com/dp/B0CG5LNHPG?&linkCode=ll1&tag=brikis98-20&linkId=79963d3b193fafef463bb8ccd65ff411&language=en_US&ref_=as_li_ss_tl" %}